alexnathanson/BrightsignAPI/README.md

 The server must have a static IP, which must be listed in the BS config file.
 </p>
 Distribution
-* currently intended for a generic IIS setup
+* This has been tested with a generic Windows IIS setup
 * must enable directory browsing
 * place media files on server directory named "media" within a directory with the name of the device ID
 	* root/[deviceID]/media